No items found.

-But this nugget of wisdom probably has a lot of authors banging their heads against the wall wondering what on earth it means, and – crucially – how they are supposed to utilise it in their own writing.
+The problem is, this nugget of wisdom can cause a lot of authors to bang their heads against the wall, wondering what it really means, and—crucially—how they are supposed to utilize it in their own writing.

 Fear not, we’re here to show (not tell) you!

-In essence, show don’t tell is all about your writing technique.
-It entails using sensory details and action – even specific details about two characters’ body language as they face off – to build a four-dimensional story in the reader’s mind.
+In essence, show, don’t tell is all about your writing technique.
+It entails using sensory details and action—even specific details about the body language of two characters as they face off—to build a four-dimensional story in the reader’s mind.
 Instead of telling readers what’s going on and how they should feel about it, you let them work it all out for themselves, creating a much deeper connection with your story.
-It’s also a far more satisfying way to develop characters that feel real and interesting, and elicit an emotional response.
-Plus, by skipping the frilly descriptions you can keep your word count down – something that will help you commercially, but also make you a better writer!
+It’s also a far more satisfying way to develop characters that feel real and interesting and will elicit an emotional response.
+Plus, by skipping the frilly descriptions, you can keep your word count down—something that will help you commercially, but also make you a better writer!

-Finding the right balance between description and action is important whether you’re writing a novel, a short story or even non-fiction.
-So to help you drip vivid details and engaging clues into your writing, Josie Humber is shedding light on how to follow the show don’t tell philosophy.
+Finding the right balance between description and action is important whether you’re writing a novel, a short story, or even non-fiction.
+So, to help you drip vivid details and engaging clues into your writing, our editor Josie Humber is shedding light on how to follow the show, don’t tell philosophy.

-After working in publishing for the best part of a decade, Josie Humber was a Senior Commissioning Editor at Hodder & Stoughton before she joined The Novelry as a Senior Editor.
-So she has edited a fair few books in her time, and has marked up enough sentences with ‘Show, don’t tell!’ to spot these errors a mile off, and show you how to do it with your own work.
+After working in publishing for the best part of a decade, including as a Senior Commissioning Editor at Hodder & Stoughton, Josie Humber joined The Novelry as a senior editor.
+As she has edited a fair few books in her time and has marked up enough sentences with ‘Show, don’t tell!’ to spot these errors a mile off, she is brilliantly placed to show you how to do it with your own work.

 Don’t tell me the moon is shining; show me the glint of light on broken glass.